• Home

 · Provide consistent responses across a team

-Assist cybersecurity and IT workflows (high value for business)
+Assist with cybersecurity and IT workflows (high value for business)

 · Summarize logs or incident notes